henrikekannen/j-H.md/CourseworkJ-H.md

 ### Daily Stand up Meetings
 <span id="daily">

-- Usually the beginning of a working day (5-10 minutes)
+- Beginning of a working day (5-10 minutes)
-- Quick check-in about the task every circle member did the previous day and what are their plans for today
+- Quick check-in about the task
+- Every circle member did the previous day and what are their plans for today

 </span>